Incomplete Descriptor Mining with Elastic Loss for Person Re-Identification: CBDB-Net

 \section{CBDB-Net}

 In this section, we describe the details of the proposed Consecutive Batch DropBlock Network (CBDB-Net).
+The training framework is shown in Figure~\ref{tcsvt-2}; The testing framework is shown in Figure~\ref{tcsvt-5}.

-As shown in Figure~\ref{tcsvt-2}, our CBDB-Net contains four components: the Backbone Network, the Consecutive Batch DropBlock Module (CBDBM), the Elastic Loss and Network Architecture Overview.
-The Backbone Network provides the basic feature maps for the Consecutive Batch DropBlock Module (CBDBM).
-In the Consecutive Batch DropBlock Module (CBDBM): firstly, the Consecutive Batch DropBlock Module outputs multiple incomplete feature maps; secondly, these multiple incomplete feature maps are fed into the following ResBlock; in the whole training process, the deep model tries to capture the discriminative feature from these incomplete feature maps.
-The proposed Elastic Loss is designed to dynamically balance the hard sample pairs and the easy sample pairs in the whole training process.
-The Network Architecture Overview summaries the whole network architecture and loss functions.
+\textbf{In the training stage.} As shown in Figure~\ref{tcsvt-2}, our CBDB-Net contains three components: the Backbone Network, the Consecutive Batch DropBlock Module (CBDBM), and the loss functions (which contain our proposed Elastic Loss).
+The input to the Backbone Network is the person image $x$.
+The Backbone Network provides the basic feature maps $T(x)$ for the Consecutive Batch DropBlock Module (CBDBM).
+The core of the Consecutive Batch DropBlock Module (CBDBM) is the Consecutive Batch DropBlock strategy.
+The input of the CBDBM is the basic feature maps $T(x)$.
+The CBDBM outputs multiple incomplete person descriptors $\varphi(x)_i, i=1, 2, \cdots, m$.
+The loss functions constraint the whole CBDB-Net to capture the robust and high-quality person information for the person matching task.
+The loss functions contain the Cross-Entropy Loss and our proposed Elastic Loss.

+\textbf{In the testing stage.} As shown in Figure~\ref{tcsvt-5}, the testing framework contains the Backbone Network, ResBlock, and Average Pooling Operation.
+We use the feature $f(x) \in \mathbb{R}^{512}$ to find the best matching person in the gallery by comparing the squared distance, i.e. $d(a, b) =\|a-b\|^{2}_{2}$.

+In the following parts, we mainly describe the training framework of our CBDB-Net.
+We describe the details of Backbone Network in Subsection~\ref{Backbone}, the details of Consecutive Batch DropBlock Module (CBDBM) in Subsection~\ref{CBDBMSECTION}, the details of the proposed Elastic Loss in Subsection~\ref{Elastic}, and the Network Architecture Overview~\ref{NAO}.